Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Chest Pain.md

 			- If bases has signs of pulmonary oedema with an S3 gallop tachypnoea and basal crackles, treat as cardiogenic [[shock]]
 	- Establish IV access with two cannulae in peripheral veins if not done so already
 		- Draw and send bloods for: FBC, UEC, cardiac biomarkers (troponin I and T) and caogulation profile
-	- Examine for signs of shock: (tachcardia and CRT ≥3 seconds) and/or abnormal skin perfusion and/or hypotension
+	- Examine for signs of shock: (tachcardia and CRT ≥3 seconds) and/or abnormal skin perfusion and/or hypotension (see [[Shock]])
 		- If shock (as above) and/or SBP <90mmHg give 250mL of 0.9% saline bolus
 		- Monitor patients with CCF for signs of fluid overload
+	- Consider IV metoprolol if in sinus tachycardia and the patient is not hypotensive and demand ischaemia is the suspected cause of chest pain
 - D
 	- Measure GCS
 	- Manage pain (see [[Pain Management]]) if not done so already